MIRKey / eHSM devices configuration (Hardware Security Module)

 This guide will lead you through the setup of one or preferably several (for load-balancing and fail-over purposes) eHSM / MIRkey to use hardware cryptography within WebADM, adding an extra layer of security to protect WebADM sensitive data.
 MIRKey HSMs required at least WebADM 2.0.17.

 2. Download and install the ellipticSecure Device Manager

-Although it is possible to initialize and setup the eHSM or MIRkey using standard command-line pkcs11 tools, we recommend to use the ellipticSecure Device Manager GUI that allows the update of the firmware and to setup a backup domain allowing backups from one device to be restored to a different device, which is particulary useful for load-balancing across several HSMs and for disaster recovery purposes.
+Although it is possible to initialize and set up the eHSM or MIRkey using standard command-line pkcs11 tools, we recommend to use the ellipticSecure Device Manager GUI that allows the update of the firmware and to set up a backup domain allowing backups from one device to be restored to a different device, which is particularly useful for load-balancing across several HSMs and for disaster recovery purposes.

 To perform the setup of the MIRkey or eHSM through this GUI, you have to download the latest version of ellipticSecure device manager application for Windows, Mac OS X or Linux.